SportsTime Ohio: Bankruptcy and closure

 The network's logo as FanDuel Sports Network Great Lakes in its final months without any local teams to broadcast.

 On February 15, 2023, Diamond Sports Group, the owner of Bally Sports Great Lakes, failed to make a $140 million interest payment, instead opting for a 30-day grace period to make the payment.
 On March 14, 2023, Diamond Sports Group filed for Chapter 11 bankruptcy protection.

 During its bankruptcy, Diamond missed a payment to the Cleveland Guardians.
 On April 5, 2023, Major League Baseball, on behalf of the Guardians, filed an emergency motion asking the bankruptcy judge to order Diamond to pay the Guardians fully or give its media rights back to the MLB.
 Diamond argued that because of cord-cutting the contract rate for the media rights of the teams was too high.
 A hearing on the matter was set for May 31, 2023.
 As an interim, on April 19, the bankruptcy judge ordered Diamond Sports to pay 50% of what the Guardians were owed.
 On June 1, 2023, after a two day long hearing, the bankruptcy judge ordered Diamond to pay the Guardians fully within five days.

-On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intends to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, took effect on October 21.
+On October 16, 2024, it was revealed in a court filing that Diamond had reached a new sponsorship agreement with FanDuel Group, under which it intended to rebrand Bally Sports as the FanDuel Sports Network; on October 18, 2024, Diamond officially announced the rebranding, which took effect on October 21.
 Though Bally Sports Great Lakes did take on a new name on-air as FanDuel Sports Network Great Lakes for its last few months, it never originated any local sports coverage under the name, as the Guardians season ended two days before with their loss in the 2024 ALCS.
 The team had already moved to distribution through MLB Local Media on October 9 starting with the 2025 season, as Diamond did not renew their agreement as part of the bankruptcy.

 On March 1, 2025, FanDuel Sports Network Great Lakes was shut down with a message saying "Thank you for your loyal viewership over the years.
 Please check your local listings to access broadcasts of the Cleveland Guardians".